Iridar/WOTCMusashiModFixes/WOTCMusashiModFixes/ReadMe.txt

 [*] It's now possible to have multiple [b][i]WeaponCategorySets[/i][/b] entries for each weapon set.
 [*] Multiple [b][i]AbilityWeaponCategories[/i][/b] and [b][i]MandatoryAbilities[/i][/b] entries for the same ability name and different weapon category set are now allowed.
 [*] [b][i]OverrideAbilities[/i][/b] array is now available for both [b][i]AbilityWeaponCategories[/i][/b] and [b][i]MandatoryAbilities[/i][/b].
 Current use case is replacing [b][i]SwordSlice[/i][/b] with [b][i]SwordSlice_LW[/i][/b] as a mandatory ability, if it is available.
+[*] Additional Abilities to Mandatory Abilities and Ability Weapon Categories will now be automatically added into their respective arrays.
+[*] Launch Grenade is now correctly assigned to grenade items.
-[*] Valid weapon categories for each configured ability will now be listed in ability description.[/list]
+[*] Valid weapon categories for each configured ability will now be listed in ability description (MCM configurable).[/list]

+[h1]Ballistic Shields[/h1]
+[list][*] Primary Sawed Off Shotguns will now animate correctly with Ballistic Shields, if you have another mod that allows equipping them. [b]IMPORTANT: This fix requires [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2363075446]Template Master[/url].[/b]
+[*] Non-SPARK Ballistic Shields will now use the correct localized category.[/list]

 [h1]CONTRIBUTIONS[/h1]